-For purposes of generating the mailing list to send out the Class Notice, includes persons who were currently licensed at the time of the class certification, through the lawsuit to the settlement, and through the approximate date of the preliminary approval.
-The total number on the mailing list is 2,184.
-Mailing envelopes will be addressed to each licensed resource caregiver within the pertinent time period.
+For purposes of generating the mailing list to send out the Class

+Notice, DHS has included Hawaii-licensed resource caregivers from date range for the mailing list fairly represents "currently" licensed resource caregivers in that it includes persons who were licensed at any time from the date the class was certified up through the approximate date of the preliminary approval of the amended Settlement.
+The total number on the mailing list is 2,846.2 Mailing envelopes will be addressed to each licensed resource caregiver on the list.
 Where two people in a home are licensed as a resource family (e.g., a married couple), the mailing envelope will be addressed solely to the person identified in DHS' system as the "Owner", which is the individual to whom checks are made payable when payments are made for the care of foster children.
+Thus, as before, the Class Notice program contemplates individual notice to each Class Member by mail.